funkyfuture/deck-chores/docs/usage.rst

 ~~~~~~~~~~~~~~~~~

 ``deck-chores`` can be run in a Docker Swarm cluster, but it must be deployed on all nodes and it
-cannot restrict jobs to be run in one of the containers that manifest a service.
-This would be a
+cannot restrict jobs to be run in only one of the containers that manifest a service.
+This would be
-suitable stack definition:
+a suitable stack definition:

 .. code-block:: yaml